pyronaur/pyronaur.com/src/content/2022/begin-again.md

 ---
 title: Begin Again
 preview: I've worked on so many side projects and blog posts, but I haven't published any of them because they've never seemed good enough.
 I decided to start from scratch.
-A Blank Slate for my blog an online presence.
+A Blank Slate for my blog and online presence.
 date: 2022-03-06
 ---